gtyagi2/tag-security/assessments/projects/rook/self-assessment.md

 #### Security Goals

-* Access to rook operator should be authenticated and authorized
+* All access to rook operator should be authenticated and authorized
 * Secrets created by Rook operator should maintain confidentiality
 * Ceph storage elements should maintain integrity and availability while scaling up
 * Rook operator should obey the principle of least privilege (see [here](https://github.com/rook/rook/blob/release-1.12/design/ceph/security-model.md) for planned changes)